mantidproject/mantid/docs/source/algorithms/SANSSensitivityCorrection-v1.rst

 This SANS workflow algorithm will compute the sensitivity correction from a given flood field data set.
-It will apply the proper corrections to the data according the the input property manager object.
+It will apply the proper corrections to the data according to the input property manager object.
 Those corrections may include dark current subtraction, moving the beam center, the solid angle correction, and applying a patch.